-- Review your academic work and your degree requirements by filling out the appropriate Plan of Study.
-Select your courses for the next semester by visiting the online University Class Schedule or through the Boston Theological Institute.
-Fill out the Permission to Register Form with the courses that you would like to take in the coming semester (instructions for completing the form and review of financial aid eligibility are on the back of the Permission to Register form).
+- Review your academic work and your degree requirements by looking at Degree Advice, a plan of study, and your transcript.
+Select your courses for the next semester by visiting the online University Class Schedule or through the Boston Theological Institute. (separate step?)
+Fill out the Course Proposal Form with the courses that you would like to take in the coming semester.

-- To register for a course through the BTI, please note that the forms have all moved online.
-Although the forms are online, please include your course selection on your permission to register form.
+- To register for a course through the BTI, add the BTI course to your proposed class list and complete the online registration forms through the BTI portal.
 If you have an account already, simply use the BTI portal to choose your class.
 To get access to the portal, fill out the new student registration form on the BTI’s cross-registration page More information about the online registration process can be found at: http://www.bostontheological.org/btiportal.

 Registration dates can be found here: http://www.bu.edu/reg/dates/.
 Once you receive your approved registration form containing your advising access code (AAC), you will be able to process your registration using the WebReg system via the Student Link.
 You will only be officially registered once this process is complete.
 Registration and payment deadlines are strictly enforced for all students.
 Failure to meet these deadlines will result in a Late Fee, charged by the Office of Student Accounting Services.
 The registration and payment deadlines are listed on the Student Accounting Services Website.
 Registration after the first day of classes is at the discretion of the faculty and the School of Theology registrar and can only be done through a petition process.

 How to Register: PhD, DMin, and STM Students